 It is data such as this that ensures operations can run smoothly, accurately and efficiently in the most crucial industrial executions.

 Autosol Communications Manager (ACM) extends companies’ SCADA systems abilities

-For over 30 years, AUTOSOL (Automation Solutions) has been building custom drivers to ensure the efficient and reliable transfer of commands, programs, data and information between control systems and endpoint SCADA devices like PLCs.
+For more than 30 years, AUTOSOL (Automation Solutions) has been building custom drivers to ensure the efficient and reliable transfer of commands, programs, data and information between control systems and endpoint SCADA devices like PLCs.
 ACM speaks to devices in their native protocols to enable communication between incompatible devices, making it easy to add PLCs, including ABB TotalFlow, to a SCADA system and ensuring information is consistently being communicated.

 Because ACM isn’t dedicated to one specific protocol, companies’ various devices are able to interact.
 Companies will reap the benefits the ABB TotalFlow offers while saving costs associated with having to update an entire SCADA system to devices that speak the ABB TotalFlow protocol.

 Combining the flexibility of AUTOSOL’s ACM and custom drivers means companies are not obligated to construct and update a SCADA system with one brand and its protocols.
 As a leader in the industry, AUTOSOL takes communication between devices seriously.
 With our leading products and equipment your ABB TotalFlow will be able to transmit and receive data from all other SCADA devices.